Writing Essentials: Choice & Consequence

 A character who remains passive in their own journey is difficult to relate to because as humans we know what it means to react and respond to our life, even if it’s only on a subconscious level.

-The most straightforward result of a choice is for it to bring a consequence.
+The most straightforward result of a choice is for its action to bring a consequence.

 Bring on the Tension